mongare-k/alx-system_engineering-devops/0x00-shell_basics/README.md

 Moving the file betty from /tmp/ to /tmp/my_first_directory Command for deleting the file betty
-Command that deletes the directory my_first_directory that is in the /tmp directory
+Command that deletes the directory my_first_directory that is in the /tmp directory Command that changes the working directory to the previous one